Here are our favourite moments from the VALORANT tournament.

 5 of our favourite moments from Red Bull Home Ground 2023

-The unique VALORANT tournament saw UK organisation Fnatic emerge victorious, amid a weekend of high-intensity matches.
+The prestigious VALORANT gaming tournament saw UK organisation Fnatic emerge victorious amid a weekend of high-intensity matches in Tokyo, Japan – get all the info here.

 © Jason Halayko/Red Bull Content Pool